Chiefs fans happy to cheer on their team no matter where they are

-For the Chiefs first away game this year, they had a match up against the Baltimore Ravens.
+KANSAS CITY, Mo. — For the Kansas City Chiefs first away game this year, they had a match up against the Baltimore Ravens.

 “If they win, I’m going to be ecstatic,” James Toms, Chiefs Fan, said.
 “I feel like this is the year we can go 16 and 0.”

-Tension was high at Tanner’s Bar and Grill in Kansas City, KS because the Chiefs had a big away game against the Baltimore Ravens.
+Tension was high at Tanner’s in Kansas City, Kansas, during the Chiefs’ big away game against the Ravens.

 “I’m cautiously optimistic because last week we thought the Browns was going to be sort of an easy win, but they came out and the first half was really rough,” Toms said.